Hafþór Júlíus Björnsson: 2016

-Hafþór climbed back to fifth spot at the Arnold Strongman Classic in Columbus, Ohio and managed to win 2016 Arnold Pro Strongman World Series Australia, 2016 Arnold Pro Strongman World Series South America and 2016 Arnold Pro Strongman World Series Africa with world records in human platform deadlift, 115 kg circus dumbbell press for reps, triple super yoke, natural stones loading and Thor's hammer one arm lift eventually taking his international title tally to 20.
+Björnsson climbed back to fifth spot at the Arnold Strongman Classic in Columbus, Ohio and managed to win 2016 Arnold Pro Strongman World Series Australia, 2016 Arnold Pro Strongman World Series South America and 2016 Arnold Pro Strongman World Series Africa with world records in human platform deadlift, 115 kg circus dumbbell press for reps, triple super yoke, natural stones loading and Thor's hammer one arm lift eventually taking his international title tally to 20.

 In 2016 Europe's Strongest Man, despite doing well in other events including a world record in loading the five 140–200 kg (309–441 lb) Atlas stones in 18.16 seconds, he made a blunder at the car walk by gripping the apparatus from the center instead of the sides which compromised his balance, a mistake which cost his title to Laurence Shahlaei.

-In 2016 World's Strongest Man, Hafþór came close to winning the title and emerged runner-up to Shaw by two points to secure his fifth consecutive podium finish.
+In 2016 World's Strongest Man, Björnsson came close to winning the title and emerged runner-up to Shaw by two points to secure his fifth consecutive podium finish.
 During this competition, he broke another Atlas stones world record by loading five 150–210 kg (331–463 lb) stones in 26.80 seconds, shared the circus barbell shoulder press for reps world record and also established another world record in the Aeroplane pull by pulling a 40000 kg plane in a total 25 meter course with an extra uphill on the final meter for 24.90 meters.

-Hafþór broke the Weight over bar world record for the fifth time at Caledonian Club Highland Games, and in the national circuit, won his sixth consecutive Iceland's Strongest Man title (surpassing Jón Páll Sigmarsson) and fourth Strongest Man in Iceland title.
+Björnsson broke the Weight over bar world record for the fifth time at Caledonian Club Highland Games, and in the national circuit, won his sixth consecutive Iceland's Strongest Man title (surpassing Jón Páll Sigmarsson) and fourth Strongest Man in Iceland title.
 He also initiated his own training facility 'Thor's Power Gym'.